dheidelberger/broll-credit-copier/README.md

             //Create a pagestatematcher along the lines of Google's DeclarativeContent spec here:
             //https://developer.chrome.com/extensions/declarativeContent
-            //The extension will only be clickable if the pagestatematcher conditions are met },
+            //The extension will only be clickable if the pagestatematcher conditions are met
+            //This can also be an array of objects if there are multiple types of pages you want to support
+            //   It is your responsibility in your contentscript to run the appropriate code for the state },

         listener: function(message, sender, sendResponse) {